Saturday, January 21, 2012

 1942: Mac Davis ("Baby Don't Get Hooked On Me" from 1972), who also wrote "In the Ghetto" and "Don't Cry Daddy" for Elvis Presley, was born in Lubbock, Texas.

-1945: Chris Britton, guitarist of the Troggs, was born in Watford, England.
+1945: Chris Britton, guitarist of the Troggs, was born in Watford, Hertfordshire, England.

-1950: Billy Ocean (real name Leslie Sebastian Charles) was born in Trinidad.
+1950: Billy Ocean (real name Leslie Sebastian Charles) was born in Fyzabad, Trinidad and Tobago.

 1973: Chris Kilmore, keyboardist of Incubus, was born in Dillsburg, Pennsylvania.